 The Authority will manage its exposure to fluctuations in foreign exchange rates so as to minimise any detrimental impact on its budgeted income / expenditure levels.
-This may involve a hedging transaction (i.e.a forward exchange contract) with the specific intention only of reducing the organisation's exposure to an adverse exchange rate risk.
+This may involve a hedging transaction (i.e. a forward exchange contract) with the specific intention only of reducing the organisation's exposure to an adverse exchange rate risk.

 On 21st November 2014 the Budget Monitoring Group received a paper from the Chief Finance Officer on the Moorlife project, seeking approval of a forward contract for the final tranche of European grant, to protect the Authority from the volatility being experienced in the Euro Sterling exchange market.
 Approval was given and on the 16th January 2015, the Chief Finance Officer agreed a forward contract with Barclays Bank for the exchange of 1,350,000 Euros on the 29th January 2016 at an exchange rate of 1.3051 Euros to the £.
-This action was necessary to ensure that the Moorlife project was able to be brought to a conclusion within budget.
-At the time of writing this report, based on the prevailing exchange rate, this forward contract has protected the Authority from a loss of £73,344.
+The final claim was submitted in October 2015 and was signed off by the external auditors in that month.
+Payment is still awaited.
+As a result of payment not being received the contract on 16th January could not be concluded and was extended to the 29th April at a forward exchange rate of 1.3158 Euros to the £.
+This action was necessary to protect the final budget of the project from any further sterling appreciation which could lead to a project deficit, although the downside is that the recent sterling weakness has removed the opportunity for exchange rate gains from the final euro tranche of grant, as the current rate is in the region of 1.285.